August 17

 Grand Touring All-Season Tires Suit Frequent Driving

 If you love road trips, you might prefer grand touring all-season tires.
-Sometimes called simply grand touring tires, they have the low profile of all-season tires with some extra capabilities.
+Sometimes called grand touring tires, they have the low profile of all-season tires with some extra capabilities.
 You can usually drive these tires at faster speeds than average all-season ones.
-They also offer a smooth, comfortable ride, which is perfect for long drives.
+They also offer a smooth, comfortable ride, perfect for long drives.
 While they don’t usually handle well in moderate to heavy snow, there are all-weather grand touring all-season tires that can manage those conditions.

 Summer Tires Are Hot Weather Specialists

 Don’t let the name fool you.
-Summer tires suit driving conditions of at least 40 degrees, so you can use them through fall and spring in Texas too.
+Summer tires suit driving conditions of at least 40 degrees, so you can use them through fall and spring in Texas, too.
 They’re more responsive and grippier in warm weather than standard all-season tires, although they can slip when the mercury dips.
-They can be a good option for most of the year in Texas, but it’s important to remember the conditions and change them when you’re driving during cold snaps.
+They can be a good option for most of the year in Texas, but it’s important to remember the conditions and change them when driving during cold snaps.

 Winter Tires for Excellent Cold Weather Traction

 Once called snow tires, winter tires have deeper treads to provide maximum traction over frost, ice, and snow.
 Tests prove winter tires are better at turning and braking in icy conditions than all-wheel-drive vehicles with all-season tires, so they’re worth considering if you love ski vacations or regularly visit family in snowy regions.
-They don’t handle as well as all-season and summer tires in warmer weather, though.
+They don’t handle all-season and summer tires as well in warmer weather, though.
 If you want winter tires and live in Texas, they’ll be a supplementary set instead of your primary option.

 All-Terrain Tires for Off-Roading